Soundgarden: Established lineup, Badmotorfinger, and rise in popularity (1990–1993)

-Following the release of Badmotorfinger, Soundgarden went on a North American tour in October and November 1991.
-Afterward, Guns N' Roses personally selected the band as its opening act for their Use Your Illusion Tour.
-The band also opened for Skid Row in North America in February 1992 on its Slave to the Grind tour, and then headed to Europe for a month-long headlining theater tour.
-The band returned for a tour in the United States, and then rejoined Guns N' Roses in the summer of 1992 in Europe as part of the Use Your Illusion Tour along with fellow opening act Faith No More.
+Following the release of Badmotorfinger, Soundgarden toured North American in October and November 1991.
+Afterward, Guns N' Roses selected the band as its opening act for their Use Your Illusion tour.
+The band also opened for Skid Row in North America in February 1992 on their Slave to the Grind tour, and then headed to Europe for a month-long headlining theater tour.
+The band returned for a tour in the United States, and then rejoined Guns N' Roses in the summer of 1992 in Europe as part of the Use Your Illusion tour along with fellow opening act Faith No More.
 Describing opening for Guns N' Roses, Cornell said, "It wasn't a whole lot of fun going out in front of 40,000 people for 35 minutes every day.
 Most of them never heard our songs and didn't care about them.
 It was a bizarre thing."
 The band played the 1992 Lollapalooza tour with the Red Hot Chili Peppers, Pearl Jam, Ministry and Ice Cube among others.
 In anticipation of the band's appearance at Lollapalooza, they released a limited edition of Badmotorfinger in 1992 with a second disc containing the EP Satanoscillatemymetallicsonatas (a palindrome), featuring Soundgarden's cover of Black Sabbath's "Into the Void", titled "Into the Void (Sealth)", which was nominated for a Grammy Award for Best Metal Performance in 1993.
-The band later released the video compilation Motorvision, filmed at Seattle's Paramount Theatre in 1992.
+The band released the video compilation Motorvision, filmed at Seattle's Paramount Theatre in 1992.
 The band appeared in the movie Singles, performing "Birth Ritual".
 The song is included on the soundtrack, as is a Cornell solo song, "Seasons".

 In 1993, the band contributed the track "Show Me" to the AIDS-Benefit album No Alternative, produced by the Red Hot Organization.